ARTICLE ON CLIMATE CHANGE IN TANZANIA

 Forestry

-The standard impacts to all forest types include loss of biodiversity, disappearance of wildlife habitats, increased risk of bush fires, limited availability of forest products (timber and non-timber products) and ecosystem shift
+The standard impacts to all forest types include loss of biodiversity, disappearance of wildlife habitats, increased risk of bushfires, limited availability of forest products (timber and non-timber products) and ecosystem shift.

 Biodiversity